PolygonJaipur/BUIDL-IRL/nft-collection/frontend/README.md

 });
 ```
 - Keep in mind we also need the `CONTRACT_ADDRESS` and `ABI` for this to work, we have defined it outside our App function.
-- Another important thing we're gonna do is use nft.storage to upload our NFT to ipfs.
-(You can get your key from nft.storage
+- Another important thing we're gonna do is use `nft.storage` to upload our NFT to ipfs.
+(You can get your key from https://nft.storage
 ```jsx
 const client = new NFTStorage({ token: NFT_STORAGE_KEY });
 ```
 - Great!
-Now lets see what we're gonna do when the user clicks the Upload NFT Button
+Now lets plan out what we're gonna do when the user clicks the Upload NFT Button
     - Upload the title, description and image to nft.storage
     - Get the ipfs Hash
     - Interact with our smart contract to send this hash over to our smart contract to upload it as an ERC721 token.
-    - Once its uploaded, show it in our Gallery (the `main` branch has code for our Gallery but try to figure this one out by yourself first!
+    - Once its uploaded, show it in our Gallery (the `main` branch has code for our Gallery but try to figure this one out by yourself first!)
 - Phew, thats a lot of stuff going on.
 Lets code it!
 ```jsx
 const uploadFile = () => {